inspire-eu-validation/download-service/A.08.IR222.TGR8.linktoOpenSearchDescription.md

  **Test method**

 * check existence of the [link to an OpenSearch Description document](#opensearchlink)
-* the [link to an OpenSearch Description document](#opensearchlink) must resolve to a valid OpenSearch Description Document
+* the [link to an OpenSearch Description document](#opensearchlink) must resolve to a OpenSearch Description Document

 **Reference(s)**: